jacobsdr95/Receive-only-SDR-anomaly-detection-tool/README.md

 - **Calibration required.** Power readings are uncalibrated by default (`CALIBRATION_VERIFIED = False`).
 All dBm values are relative until you run a calibration pass with a signal generator.
 - **~25 ms per channel sweep.** Very short bursts (< 25 ms) may be missed entirely.
 - **DSSS signals** below the noise floor may evade detection even with CAF active.
-- **Classifier cold start.** The supervised classifier (Gate 3) stays silent until â‰¥ 200 labeled rows are collected and â‰¥ 2 distinct threat classes are present.
+- **Classifier cold start.** The supervised classifier (Gate 3) stays silent until >= 200 labeled rows are collected and >= 2 distinct threat classes are present.
-- **Legal.** Frequency scanning and any related radio use are subject to local telecommunications law â€” that is on you to check for your jurisdiction and hardware.
+- **Legal.** Frequency scanning and any related radio use are subject to local telecommunications law -- that is on you to check for your jurisdiction and hardware.
 This tool does not verify compliance.

 ---